 Feature Engineering: Our raw dataset includes a wide range of statistics that are linked to COVID-19 for dates ranging from March 2020 to the present.
 We are actively tuning our models with dimensionality reduction and normalization techniques to improve performance and reduce overfitting.

 Mobility: A challenge we encountered is that mobility data is unavailable for some rural counties.
 To maximize the population that we serve, we use two models, one of which incorporates mobility data and the other of which does not.
-If mobility projections from a particular county are not available for a particular date, it is replaced with a non-mobility prediction.

 A machine learning model is only as reliable as the data used to train it.
 We have done our best to obtain the most reliable datasets available that are relevant to the current COVID-19 epidemic in the United States.
 However, we cannot help it if these include errors or skewing factors.